swarmstack/errbot-docker/README.md

 The above configuration should work for [swarmstack](https://github.com/swarmstack/swarmstack) users  (_alertmanger/conf/alertmanager.yml_) and then re-deploy swarmstack.

- If calling from your own Alertmanager servers, just change the errbot URL to the host IP where you are running this Errbot container.
+If calling Errbot webhooks from your own Alertmanager servers, just change the _url: http://errbot_ above to the host IP where you are running this Errbot container.
 Change the example-user and domain.ext above to target a user on your social network.

 If you want to have the bot instead send alerts into a room (rather than direct conversation with a user as in the above config), see [errbot-alerrtmanagerr](https://github.com/mayflower/errbot-alerrtmanagerr) for webhook URL examples when using the built-in Errbot backends.